Deliberations continue in foster dad abuse trial

-Deliberations are scheduled to resume Monday in the trial of Cesar Gonzales-Mugaburu, charged with sexually abusing his foster sons.
+Deliberations resumed Monday in the trial of Cesar Gonzales-Mugaburu, charged with sexually abusing his foster sons.

 The panel of six women and six men in Suffolk County Court in Riverhead completed its fifth day of deliberations without reaching a verdict on Friday.